HOME

 start the webserver with python webserver.py

-Then you can open your web browser and type in http://localhost/index.html or
+Then you can open your web browser and type in https://localhost/index.html or

 To test the upload, you open the upload.html, press browse, open a small text